CS189

 Ed Discussion

-We will use Ed Discussion as the "one-stop shop" throughout the semester for a Q&A forum and for official announcements.
+We will use Ed Discussion as the “one-stop shop” throughout the semester for a Q&A forum and for official announcements.
 Enrollment in Ed Discussion is mandatory.
-If you have not yet been added to the CS 189 Ed, please email cs189-fa22 (at) berkeley (dot) edu.
+If you have not yet been added to the CS 189 Ed, please email the Head TA.
 If you have questions about anything related to the course, please post them on Ed rather than emailing the instructor or TAs.
-Please do not post anything resembling a solution to a homework problem before it's due.
+Please do not post anything resembling a solution to a homework problem before it’s due.
 If in doubt, you should make your post private (visible to instructors only).
 We always welcome any feedback on what we could be doing better.
 You are required to use your actual name on Ed.

 Gradescope

 All homework will be submitted through Gradescope, and all grades will be returned through Gradescope.
-If you have not been added to Gradescope, please email cs189-fa22 (at) berkeley (dot) edu.
+If you have not been added to Gradescope, please email the Head TA.

 bCourses